gbadev-org/tonc/content/asm.md

     bne .LabelW
 ```

 In an incrementing for-loop you need to increment and then compare against the limit.
 In the decrementing while loop you subtract and test for zero.
 Because the zero-test is already part of every instruction, you don't need to compare separately.
 True, it's not much faster, maybe 10% or so, but many 10 percents here and there do add up.
 There are actually many versions of this kind of loop, here's another one using block-transfers.
-The benefit of those is that they also work in THUMB:
+The benefit of those is that they also work in Thumb:

 ```asm {.proglist}
 @ Yet another version, using ldm/stm